 Funding for this project was provided by Kosair Charities of Louisville, KY.
 However, the authors have no potential for material gain as a result of this study.

 White, Hank; Uhl, Tim L.; and Augsburger, Sam, "Do Three Different Passive Assessments of Quadriceps Spasticity Relate to the Functional Activity of Walking for Children Diagnosed with Cerebral Palsy?"
 (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 50.